 2. Importance in Rotating Machinery

-Rotating machinery, such as turbines, compressors, and pumps, are vital to industries due to their role in powering production processes and ensuring the smooth operation of systems.
+Rotating machinery, such as turbines, compressors, and pumps, is vital to industries due to its role in powering production processes and ensuring the smooth operation of systems.
 Any malfunction can lead to significant operational disruptions and expensive repairs.
-Keyphasor systems provide insights into:
+Keyphasor systems offer perspectives on the following:

 - Machinery Speed: Continuous monitoring of speed enables technicians to identify if machinery is operating outside optimal ranges.